GNSS clock comparison · holdout discipline · results you can defend

 STEP 02

-We fit on train only
+We calibrate on train only

-Correction is calibrated inside the pilot envelope—not on the days you will test.
+Transformation is calibrated inside the pilot envelope—not on the days you will test.

 STEP 03